dqualizer/dqualizer/README.md

 ## Services
 ### Dashboard

 Uptime Kuma is configured as a [dashboard](http://localhost:3001).
-Click on the respective service to see details such as the IP Address.
+Click on the respective service to see details such as the URL.
 Everything is hardcoded, so it needs to be updated when services are updated.